cburgmer/json-path-comparison/bug_reports/Dart_json_path.md

   Actual output:
   NOT_SUPPORTED
   ```
-  Instance of 'ParserException': end of input expected (at 1:2)
+  ParserException[1:2]: end of input expected
   ```